AlexBormotov/Data-Engineer-Projects/Data-Streaming-for-Delivery-Aggregator/README.md

 ### Discription

 Delivery aggregator need to apllication which will deliver special offer with short time expiration to all nearby customers.
-We have data-streaming with nearest customers to the restaurant and data with the offers of all restaurants.
+I have data-streaming with nearest customers to the restaurant and data with the offers of all restaurants.
-We need to catch data-streming, compare with the offer dates and send a push-message with offer to customer if curent date and time is less then the offer validity period.
+I need to catch data-streming, compare with the offer dates and send a push-message with offer to customer if curent date and time is less then the offer validity period.

 ### Realization